haipome/logdb/README.md

 |   |---load_fail_log.sh
 ```

-Make sure only run on unit of logdb on one folder.
+Make sure only run one unit of logdb on one folder.
 If you have many unit of logdb on the same machine, use different folder.